-You probably know the saying, "A man is a man, a word is a word."
-In other words; agreement = agreement.
-But an agreement, or contract, is not legally binding until it is on paper with a proper signature of two parties.
+You probably know the saying, "to take someone at that word."
+In other words; an agreement = an agreement.
+But a deal, or agreement, is only legally binding when it's on paper with a proper signature from two parties.
 At least, that's how it was.
-In modern times, things can be different with an electronic signature.
-I give you five good reasons to throw your pen in the trash and start electronic signing today.
+In modern times, things can be different with an electronic signature..
+Here are five good reasons to throw your pen in the bin and start signing electronically today.

-Before I get to those five benefits, I will start with the answer to the most common question, "Is it allowed?"
-The short version of "Is it allowed under laws and regulations, i.e. legally?"
-The equally short answer is, "Yes, it is allowed.
-At least within Europe, but also between other powers, there are international agreements that make an electronic signature equivalent to a signature in ink.
-There are preconditions, however.
+Before I get to those five benefits, I'll start with the answer to the most common question, "Is it allowed?"
+The short answer is Yes.
+At least within Europe, but also between other powers, international agreements have been made so that an electronic signature is equivalent to a signature in ink.
+There are, however, preconditions.
 Inserting a picture of a signature as a signature in a Microsoft Word document does not meet the standard.
 But once the identity of the signer is established with a secure certificate and the digital method of electronic signing meets high, established security standards, the legal validity is identical.
 You may have noticed that in this article I am talking about electronic signing and not a digital signature.
 That digital signature is the image I mentioned earlier.
-Electronic signing is the verified and secure process of concluding an agreement that complies with laws and regulations.
-If you want to know more about the regulatory legislation in Europe, you can read about it here.
+Electronic Signing is the verified and secured process of making an agreement that complies with laws and regulations.
+If you want to know more about the regulatory legislation in Europe, you can read it here.

-One of the great advantages of electronically signing documents is speed.
-You no longer have to print documents (that also saves trees ...), sign them, send them or bring them, have them counter-signed and then get them back.
-That quickly takes - at a minimum - days.
-When placing an electronic signature via Adobe Sign, for example, it is many times faster.
-As soon as signer one has placed his or her electronic signature, signer two is immediately notified and can countersign within minutes.
+One of the major advantages of signing documents electronically is speed.
+You no longer need to print documents (that also saves trees ...), sign them, post them, have them signed and then posted back again.
+That can easily take days, weeks or even months.
+When placing an electronic signature via, for example, Adobe Sign the task can be carried out much faster.
+As soon as signer one has placed his or her electronic signature, signer two is immediately notified and can counter-sign within minutes.

 Indeed.
-It seems strange, but it is not.
-An example.
-In a three-page document, you sign on the last page in ink.
-Then we assume that everyone knows, or trusts, that you signed that signature.
-I don't know your signature, so who is to tell me that this scrawl came from you?
-Besides, it is not very difficult to add a page, or change content.
-With the digital version, it is very different.
+This may seem unusual so here’s an example to give you some context.
+In a three-page document, you sign in ink on the last page.
+We assume that everyone knows, or trusts, that you have made that signature but I don't know your signature, so who is to tell me that this scribble came from you?
+Besides, it is not very difficult to add a page, or change content within the document.
+With a digital version, it's quite different.
 For starters, you have to disclose who you are, and that disclosure is recorded in a secure third-party certificate.
-That guarantees that it is you who is doing the electronic signing.
-In addition, the (proper) software you use for the electronic signature verifies that content has changed once the document is opened again after signing.
-All technology ensures that you can be sure that the signer is also the signer and nothing can be changed about the agreement without being noticed.
+This guarantees that it is you who is doing the electronic signing.
+In addition, the (proper) software you use for the electronic signature checks to see if any content has changed once the document is opened again after signing.
+All technology ensures that you are sure that the signer is definitely who they say they are and nothing can be changed about the agreement without being tracked.

-A signature in ink has legal value only if it is also preserved in the ink form.
-There are now libraries full of that.
-Then go searching, when you need the 1999 contract because of a disagreement with a customer.
-Here, too, digital offers many solutions.
-With electronic signing via Adobe Sign, the content of the contract is recorded in Adobe PDF format (via the Adobe Acrobat software program).
-These are thus searchable files.
-If you place all your digital agreements in one central location (such as Microsoft SharePoint online - in the cloud), you can find the right match in no time, from any computer with Internet access.
+A signature in ink only has legal value if it is also preserved in the ink form.
+There are now libraries full of these.
+Just go and search, when you need the 1999 contract because of a disagreement with a customer.
+In this scenario, digital offers many solutions.
+In the case of electronic signing via Adobe Sign, the content of the agreement is recorded in Adobe PDF format (via the Adobe Acrobat software program).
+These are searchable files so if you place all of your digital agreements in one central location (such as Microsoft SharePoint online - in the cloud), you will find the right agreement much more easily, from any computer with internet access.

-Major advantage of electronic signing with Adobe Sign is its integration with all other Adobe solutions.
-This ensures fewer point solutions (saving money and management), as well as less chance of disruption or electronic miscommunication.
-Further, as a strategic partner of Microsoft as of April 1, 2021, Adobe has 100% integration with many Microsoft solutions.
-Such as being able to send documents (including follow-up) directly from Microsoft Teams - for signing.
-Or the also full integration with workflows from Microsoft, such as Flow and PowerApps.
-Furthermore, there are dozens of ready-to-use templates available that you can deploy directly within your Microsoft 365 environment.
-I have a complete overview of all features available for you, feel free to contact me for that.
+Finally, the integration with all other Adobe solutions is another huge benefit of Adobe Sign.
+It ensures fewer point solutions (saving money and management), but also less chance of disruption or electronic miscommunication.
+Furthermore, as a strategic partner of Microsoft since April 1, 2021, Adobe has 100% integration with many of Microsoft's solutions, such as being able to send documents (including follow-up) directly from Microsoft Teams - for signing, or full integration with workflows from Microsoft, such as Flow and PowerApps.
+There are also dozens of ready-to-use templates available that you can immediately deploy within your Microsoft 365 environment.
+I have a complete overview of all features available for you, feel free to contact me for that

-Working with electronic signing creates trust with your partners, customers and suppliers.
-By using Adobe Sign's proven reliable and certified secure environment, you show everyone that you are serious about your relationship with them.
-Serious enough not to settle for an old-fashioned signature in ink where anything can happen to it (especially now that we no longer meet).
-That trust is good for your brand reputation.
-You are a serious, trusted and reliable partner.
-That's also what Adobe Sign does for you.
+Working with electronic signing builds trust with your partners, customers and suppliers.
+By using the proven reliable and certified secure environment of Adobe Sign, you can show everyone that you take the relationship with them seriously.
+That trust is good for your brand reputation, as you are thought of as a trusted and reliable partner.
+That's also what Adobe Sign does for you

 These five benefits are just the beginning.
-But there's more, which I'd be happy to tell you about.
-Contact me or one of my colleagues today for more information around Adobe Sign or for a demonstration.
-Or check out the webinar Adobe Sign for your organization.
+But there's more, which I'd love to tell you about.
+Do not hesitate to contact me or one of my colleague today for more information around Adobe Sign or for a demonstration.
+Or check out the Adobe Sign webinar for your organization.